savaryna/savaryna-tailwindcss-material-symbols/README.md

 🌀 A simple tailwindcss plugin to ease work with Google's [Material Symbols](https://fonts.google.com/icons) icons.

+## Live demo

+See [live demo](https://savaryna.github.io/tailwindcss-material-symbols/index.html) on how the plugin works.

 ## Installation

 Install the plugin using `npm`